open-webui/docs/docs/tutorials/integrations/langfuse.md

 ---
 sidebar_position: 20
-title: "Monitoring and debugging with Langfuse"
+title: "💥 Monitoring and debugging with Langfuse"
 ---

 # Langfuse Integration with OpenWebUI